 The Missouri Court of Appeals agreed with Johnson and Johnson and vacated the underlying verdict due to the United State Supreme Court’s decision in Bristol-Myers Squibb v.
 Superior Court of Ca., 137 S.Ct.
 1773 (2017) (BMS) which clarified the existing law on specific personal jurisdiction requiring the trial court have personal jurisdiction over the defendants with regard to each claim, rather than establishing personal jurisdiction by allowing non-residents to join similar claims with those of Missouri residents.
 It may be that Johnson and Johnson will use the precedent of BMS to prevent similar forum-shopping consolidation from occurring in other jurisdictions where it is named in a significant number of cases and the Plaintiff’s claims have no meaningful connection to the forum state.
 That said, Johnson and Johnson, as indicated above, has sustained substantial adverse verdicts in its home state of New Jersey.

-For more information on this topic, and on talc litigation generally, please contact MK&C’s Joel Clark, Pooja Patel or Caitlin Bodtmannin our Florham Park, New Jersey office at (973) 822-1110.
+For more information on this topic, and on talc litigation generally, please contact MKC&I’s Joel Clark, Pooja Patel or Caitlin Bodtmannin our Florham Park, New Jersey office at (973) 822-1110.